 This post may contain affiliate links.
 Please read our disclosure policy.

 Make Christmas candy in your slow cooker.
-It’s a decadent peanut chocolate treat with the addition of peanuts and pecans.
+It’s a decadent chocolate treat with the addition of peanuts and pecans.
 Add some holiday sprinkles, and you have another treat for your holiday cookie trays.

 Forget oven baking all your treats this year and put your slow cooker to use.
 Also, try my candied pecan recipe to go along with this Christmas Candy!